Struggling to Manage Your Life and Home After 60? Downsizing Could Be the Answer

 If I don’t start there, whatever action I do take will likely result in my spinning my wheels and getting nowhere – or getting to a place I didn’t intend.
 Perhaps asking “What do I want to do with my life?” is too big and broad a question.

-Last year, I was faced with moving from my 2000-square-foot home with a big two-car garage and a very large yard to an 800-square-foot apartment with a 46’x46” cage in the basement for storage.
+A couple years back, I was faced with moving from my 2000-square-foot home with a big two-car garage and a very large yard to an 800-square-foot apartment with a 46’x46” cage in the basement for storage.

 Among other things, this meant getting rid of about 80-90% of what I owned, a thought that was very scary to contemplate.
 You can read all about my emotional journey in my book, The Upside of Downsizing: Getting to Enough.